-2 = In Lar letely disagree ge Part disagree rately disagree 4 = Slightly disagree 5 = Neither agree no disagree 6 = Slightly agree 7 = Moderately agree8 = Largely agree9 = Completely agree 1.
-A person should make certain that their actions never inte ntionally harm another even to a small degree.
-2.Ri sks to another should n ever be tolerated, irrespective of ho w small the risks might be.
-3.Th ne existence of potential harm to others is always wrong, irr respective of the benefits to be gained.
-4. Or ne should never psychol ogically or physically harm another r person.
-5. One should not perform individual. n an action which might in any way threaten the dignity and welfare of another 6.If an action could harm ar innocent other, then it should not l be done.
-7. Deciding whether or n negative consequences - ne positive consequences of the act against the 8.
-Th ne dignity and welfare o f people should be the most importa ant concern in any society.
-9.It is never necessary to sa crifice the welfare of others.
-10. Moral actions are thos e that closely match ideals of the me ost "perfect" action.
-11. There are no ethical pr inciples that are so important that the ney should be a part of any code of ethics.
-12. What is ethical varies from one situation and society to an other.
-13. Moral standards shoul judged to be immoral -------------------------------------- what one person considers to be moral may be 14.
-Different types of mor alities cannot be compared as to "ri ghtness".
-15. Questions of what is e individual. thical for everyone can never be res olved since what is moral or immoral is up to the 16.
-Moral standards are sin applied in making judg 1 7 1 how a person should behave, and are not to be 17.
-Ethical considerations formulate their own in • mplex that individuals should be allowed to 18.
-Rigidly codifying an e human relations and a types of actions could stand in the way of better 19.
-No rule concerning lyi depends upon the situa e is permissible or not permissible totally 20.
-Whether a lie is judged l to be moral or immoral depends u p on the circumstances surround the action.
+1 = Completely disagree 4 = Slightly disagree 7 = Moderately agree 2 = In Large Part disagree 5 = Neither agree no disagree 8 = Largely agree 3 = Moderately disagree 6 = Slightly agree 9 = Completely agree

+1. A person should make certain that their actions never intentionally harm another even to a small degree.

+2. Risks to another should never be tolerated, irrespective of how small the risks might be.

+3. The existence of potential harm to others is always wrong, irrespective of the benefits to be gained.

+- 4. One should never psychologically or physically harm another person. - 5.
+One should not perform an action which might in any way threaten the dignity and welfare of another individual. - 6.
+If an action could harm an innocent other, then it should not be done. - 7.
+Deciding whether or not to perform an act by balancing the positive consequences of the act against the negative consequences of the act is immoral. - 8.
+The dignity and welfare of people should be the most important concern in any society. - 9.
+It is never necessary to sacrifice the welfare of others. - 10.
+Moral actions are those that closely match ideals of the most "perfect" action.

+- 12. What is ethical varies from one situation and society to another. - 13.
+Moral standards should be seen as being individualistic; what one person considers to be moral may be judged to be immoral by another person. - 14.
+Different types of moralities cannot be compared as to "rightness". - 15.
+Questions of what is ethical for everyone can never be resolved since what is moral or immoral is up to the individual. - 16.
+Moral standards are simply personal rules, which indicate how a person should behave, and are not to be applied in making judgments of others. - 17.
+Ethical considerations in interpersonal relations are so complex that individuals should be allowed to formulate their own individual codes. - 18.
+Rigidly codifying an ethical position that prevents certain types of actions could stand in the way of better human relations and adjustment. - 19.
+No rule concerning lying can be formulated; whether a lie is permissible or not permissible totally depends upon the situation. - 20.
+Whether a lie is judged to be moral or immoral depends up on the circumstances surround the action.

+^{11.} There are no ethical principles that are so important that they should be a part of any code of ethics.